 - Leave yourself a hint and store your encryption key in a safe spot in case you need to enter it again in the future (e.g. if you get a new computer or use a new browser).
 You must also acknowledge that you have done so.

 - Click "Save" to save your shared encryption key.

-- You can return to this "Encryption" section of the Admin tab to view your shared encryption key at any time.
+- You can return to this "Encryption" section of the "Admin" Settings page in the Ocean Portal to view your shared encryption key at any time.

 Important Notes about the Shared Encryption Key

-Your shared encryption key is the ultimate guard against unauthorized access to your patient's data, and should therefore be handled with great care and stored in a safe place.
+Your shared encryption key is an important guard against unauthorized access to your patient's data, and should therefore be handled with great care and stored in a safe place.
 For safekeeping, we recommend that you download, print, and complete this Clinic Reference Card and keep it in a safe location for future reference.

 It’s also recommended that access to the key be limited to trusted administrative account holders.

 If you have misplaced your encryption key, try following the steps outlined in "Recovering a Lost / Forgotten Shared Encryption Key" to recover it.